magus-corp/.github/profile/README.md

 *Public release date of the repository:* When we have a very shitty but functional and in-field tested MVP.

-### Node - Cheap Personal Server Appliance
+### Ch.A.P.S. - Cheap Appliance Personal Server

 Our personal server node is a low-configuration, open-source appliance created from old data center parts.
 It's an affordable way to create your own personal cloud server without breaking the bank.
 Our Node product is a personal server that has been transformed from used data center parts into an easy-to-use appliance.
 With its low configuration requirements, Node is the perfect solution for small businesses and individuals looking to get started with AI quickly and easily.

 *Public release date of the repository:* When we have a scalable MVP.